zachvalenta/jvns.ca/source/_posts/2016-05-21-a-few-notes-from-my-pydata-berlin-keynote.markdown

 * if you want to understand exactly how we tricked a neural network, [Breaking Linear Classifiers on ImageNet](http://karpathy.github.io/2015/03/30/breaking-convnets/) uses exactly the same technique, but on a simpler linear classifier instead of on a neural network.
 In general Andrej Karpathy's blog is great.
 * [the blog post I wrote about how to trick a neural network](http://codewords.recurse.com/issues/five/why-do-neural-networks-think-a-panda-is-a-vulture)
-* [the original paper I read called "Explaining and Harnessing Adversial Examples"](http://arxiv.org/abs/1412.6572).
+* [the original paper I read called "Explaining and Harnessing Adversarial Examples"](http://arxiv.org/abs/1412.6572).
 This paper is pretty short and I found it easy to read.

 some fun art projects that generate images with neural networks: